Basics of digital marketing – where to start?

 As you are building your general knowledge base, you can also start taking a more narrow look at digital marketing itself.
 Interesting and also introductory sources are easy to find.
 The following were of great help to me and still are:

-- Social Media Examiner – explains in a simple and engaging manner the nature and recent happenings of social media.
+- Social Media Examiner – explains in a straightforward and engaging manner the nature and recent happenings of social media.
 News here are generally reported in a way that explains what changes these mean for digital marketers.

 - WSI blog – it might be a bit funny to suggest the very same blog I am posting on, but from my experience, it has a lot to offer to newcomers as well.
-It definitely helps that WSI has a broad network of contacts and international experience to bring up the most useful information.
+It helps that WSI has a broad network of contacts and international experience to bring up the most useful information.

 Step 3 – grasp